alexjc/shadertoy-render/README.rst

 	> python shadertoy-render.py example.glsl example.mp4

-Dependencies include `numpy` and `vispy`.
-You can install them with Python as follows:
+It should run on Linux and OSX where ``ffmpeg`` is in the path, on Windows with minor changes assuming the binary is found.
+Python dependencies include `numpy` and `vispy`, which you can install them with PIP as follows:

     > pip install numpy vispy